filamentphp/filament/packages/forms/docs/03-fields/06-checkbox-list.md

     ->disableOptionWhen(fn (string $value): bool => $value === 'livewire')
 ```

-If you want to retrieve the options that have not been disabled, e.g., for validation purposes, you can do so using `getEnabledOptions()`:
+If you want to retrieve the options that have not been disabled, e.g. for validation purposes, you can do so using `getEnabledOptions()`:

 ```php
 use Filament\Forms\Components\CheckboxList;